 Determining the purposes for collecting measurements in a given weather/climate monitoring program will guide the process of identifying weather/climate stations suitable for the monitoring program.
-The context for making these decisions is provided in Chapter 2 where background on the SEAN climate is presented.
+The context for making these decisions is provided in Chapter 2 where background on the ROMN climate is presented.
 However, this process is only one step in evaluating and designing a climate-monitoring program.
 The following steps must also be included:

-- Define park and network-specific monitoring needs and objectives. - Identify locations and data repositories of existing and historic stations. - Acquire existing data when necessary or practical. - Evaluate the quality of existing data. - Evaluate the adequacy of coverage of existing stations. - Develop a protocol for monitoring the weather and climate, including the following: - o Standardized summaries and reports of weather/climate data. - o Data management (quality assurance and quality control, archiving, data access, etc.). - Develop and implement a plan for installing or modifying stations, as necessary.
+- Define park and network-specific monitoring needs and objectives. - Determine the spatial and temoral scales at which the surface environment responds to atmospheric processes and variations. - Identify locations and data repositories of existing and historic stations. - Acquire existing data when necessary or practical. - Evaluate the quality of existing data. - Evaluate the adequacy of coverage of existing stations. - Develop a protocol for monitoring the weather and climate, including the following: - o Standardized summaries and reports of weather/climate data. - o Data management (quality assurance and quality control, archiving, data access, etc.). - Develop and implement a plan for installing or modifying stations, as necessary.

 Throughout the design process, there are various factors that require consideration in evaluating weather and climate measurements.
 Many of these factors have been summarized by Dr. Tom Karl, director of the NOAA National Climatic Data Center (NCDC), and widely distributed as the "Ten Principles for Climate Monitoring" (Karl et al. 1996; NRC 2001).
-These principals are presented in Appendix B, and the guidelines are embodied in many of the comments made throughout this report.
-The most critical factors are presented here.
+These principles are presented in Appendix B, and the guidelines are embodied in many of the comments made throughout this report.

+The aforementioned design considerations for weather/climate-monitoring programs are discussed further in the following subsections.
 In addition, an overview of requirements necessary to operate a climate network is provided in Appendix C, with further discussion in Appendix D.